geodynamics/pylith/examples/2d/strikeslip/README.md

   boundary conditions
 * UniformDB spatial database for specifying values for fault slip and slip initiation time
-* Use of static fault slip
+* Use of precsribed static fault slip

-The simulation parameters are in the `pylithapp.cfg` and `step01_slip.cfg` files.
+The simulation parameters are in the `pylithapp.cfg`, `step01_slip.cfg`, and `solver_fault.cfg` files.

 To run the example:
 ```
-pylith step01_slip.cfg
+pylith step01_slip.cfg solver_fault.cfg
 ```

 ## Step02: Prescribed slip with time-dependent Dirichlet boundary conditions

-Velocity boundary conditions applied in the y-direction, and a single slip event with slip matching the accumulated slip deficit.
+Velocity boundary conditions applied in the y-direction, and a single earthquake rupture with slip matching the accumulated slip deficit.
--y boundaries, gravitational body forces applied, and reference normal stresses applied to balance the body forces.
 Features used in this simulation include:

 * Quasi-static, time-dependent simulation
 * SimpleDB spatial database for specifying values for properties and